WojtekTB/Chesscom-to-lichess-games/README.md

 Q: Can you run this on Mozilla FireFox?
 A: Yes!
 You can actually install it on FireFox and it should work as inteded.

+Q: Can you run this on Microsoft Edge?
+A: Technically Microsoft Edge supports chrome extensions, but I have not tested it.

 Q: Does this help someone cheat?
 A: No, you can only import and analyse finished games.